 With every sip, I feel myself relaxing and enjoying the moment--how can you not enjoy when you are sipping on chocolate?!

-The best part of this drink?
+The best part of this mocha?
 It comes together in minutes!
-That means you can whip this up on even the busiest of days--even if you do have to reheat it several times before you have time to finish (all you parents know what I am talking about!)
+That means you can whip this up on even the busiest of days--even if you do have to reheat it several times before you have time to finish it!

 What you Need